-Plan polices that support protection of the environment can be found in;
+Plan polices that support protection of the environmental can be found in;

-Land uses and densities direct growth to avoid environmentally sensitive areas;
+- Land uses and densities direct growth to avoid environmentally sensitive areas; - Tree preservation policies in SUBURBAN RESIDENTIAL areas in developing areas;

-- Tree preservation policies in SUBURBAN RESIDENTIAL areas under development and public education in tree retention for areas subject to development; - Riparian Area Development Permit Area 5-D ensures managed development in and around sensitive ecosystems and areas such as streams, rivers, lakes, wetlands and their surrounding riparian zones;

-- Groundwater management Development Permit Areas 1-D, 2-D and 4-D; - Invasive plant management by discouraging the use of invasive plant species and support eradication of invasive plants. - Watershed protection on crown land areas, are contained in Section 5.3 FOREST land use designation.
+- Riparian Area Development Permit Area 5-D ensures managed development in and around sensitive ecosystems and areas such as streams, rivers, lakes, wetlands and their surrounding riparian zones; - Groundwater management Development Permit Areas 1-D, 2-D and 4-D; - Invasive plant management by discouraging the use of invasive plant species and support eradication of invasive plants. - Watershed protection on crown land areas, are contained in Section 5.3 FOREST land use designation.

 - 10.5.1 Development best practices.
 New development should comply with the Develop with Care 2014: Environmental Guidelines for Urban and Rural Land Development in British Columbia (or as updated). - 10.5.2 Landowner education and outreach.
-Landowner best practices should be encouraged through a public education program in partnership with the Popkum Residents Association to; - retain as much of the natural vegetation cover as possible and prioritize tree retention when preparing land for housing, or other forms of development; - avoid land clearing (where possible) between April 1st and July 30th to avoid conflicts with activities of nesting birds, their nests, eggs and trees; and use native plants species for landscaping; - support community groups and their efforts as resources permit, primarily through in-kind contributions; - utilize agricultural practices that minimize the potential for groundwater impacts; and, - understand groundwater resources, especially those with shallow wells, to have drinking water tested regularly, and close unused wells in accordance with the Groundwater Protection Regulation of the Water Sustainability Act. - 10.5.3 Data collection and partnerships.
+Landowner best practices should be encourage through a public education program in partnership with the Popkum Residents Association to; - retain as much of the natural vegetation cover as possible when clearing land for housing, or other forms of development; - avoid land clearing (where possible) between April 1st and July 30th to avoid conflicts with activities of nesting birds, their nests, eggs and trees; and use native plants species for landscaping; - support community groups and their efforts as resources permit, primarily through in-kind contributions; - utilize agricultural practices that minimize the potential for groundwater impacts; and, - understand groundwater resources, especially those with shallow wells, to have drinking water tested regularly, and close unused wells in accordance with the Groundwater Protection Regulation of the Water Sustainability Act. - 10.5.3 Data collection and partnerships.
 The Regional District will participate in efforts of senior governments, community groups and industry representatives to collect data and develop strategies to protect groundwater for the long term. - 10.5.4 Noxious weeds.
 The BC Weed Control Act imposes a duty on all land occupiers to control designated noxious plants.
 All residents are responsible for controlling noxious weeds on their private properties.